ocaml-dune/ocaml-monorepo-benchmark/custom-overlays-upstreaming.md

 The upstream version of this package is already vendor-friendly but unreleased.
 [Here is a discussion about doing a release.](https://github.com/ygrek/ocurl/issues/66)

+TODO: upstream to dune overlay repo (remove it once the dune version of this package gets released)

 ## ptime